Ouphix/synchro-psychotherapies/steps.md

 	* the Youth Self-Report syndrome structure [(YSR)](http://psycnet.apa.org/?&fa=main.doiLanding&doi=10.1037/0022-006X.75.5.729)
 	* the Child Behavior Checklist syndrome constructs [(CBCL)](http://www.ncbi.nlm.nih.gov/pubmed/10200736).

+We decided to focus on the primary outcomes of the psychotherapy the cannabis consumption, i.e. the TLFB.

 However, we didn't have any data dictionary with the definition of all variables and the exact questionnaires used to collect this information, the coding of Non Available data that may be -99.
 We planned to meet the team that wasn't unfortunately available at that moment.
 A lot of videos were lost or not recorded.
 We couldn't know from this database which patient received MDFT or TAU.
 It was organized in a European level.
 We collected only the video and psychometric data from the 2 French centers.

 #### Pilot study: F1044 subject, his father, mother and therapist
-We decided to make a pilot study on the most complete subject : F1044 since we have 18 videos with him or his family.
+We decided to make a pilot study on the most complete subject : F1044 since we have  the most videos (18 videos) with him or his family.

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/plots/Numberparticipants.png)